 🏖️ Mombasa & Diani — Coastal Paradise

-Perfect for nomads seeking a work-life balance with sun and sea.
+- Ideal for work-life balance with sun and sea.

 🏝️ Lamu — The Slow Living Experience

-UNESCO World Heritage island with no cars, just donkeys and boats.
+- UNESCO World Heritage island with no cars — only donkeys and boats.

-Ideal for writers, artists, and creative nomads seeking peace.
+- Perfect for writers, artists, and creatives seeking peace.

 🏞️ Nanyuki — Gateway to Adventure

-Popular with expats for its cooler climate, affordable housing, and proximity to Mount Kenya.
+- Popular with expats for its cooler climate and affordable housing.

-Best for nomads who love hiking, nature, and a relaxed pace.
+- Ideal for nomads seeking a relaxed pace.

 💰 4.
 Cost of Living for Digital Nomads in Kenya